Afudu/P12_OpenClassroom/README.md

 for effective monitoring and troubleshooting.

 Business Process:
-The users are divided in three groups: Management, Sales and Support teams.
+The users are divided in three teams: Management, Sales and Support.
 1. Sales team works to convince potential clients.
 2. Converted clients sign a contract to put on their event.
 3. Once a client signs a contract, sales contact creates the event.